 Five Off-Court Attributes That Make Roger Federer Truly Great

-Roger Federer certainly proved to the world that he is far from done from tennis after winning his twentieth Grand Slam title in Melbourne on Sunday, 28 January.
+Roger Federer, who turns 37 on Wednesday, certainly proved to the world that he is far from done from tennis after winning his twentieth Grand Slam title in Melbourne earlier this year.

 We all know that he has had success because of a near-perfect technique and moves around the court swiftly.